 What to Look For in a Church

 When searching for a church, one should put away selfish reasons for choosing a church.
 Of these we will mention only four, proximity, preferences, people, and sins.
-First don’t go to a church for the mere reason that it is near to your house.
-Rather go to a church that is nearest to the Bible.
+First don’t go to a church merely because it is close to your house but rather go to one close to the Bible.
 If there is a biblical church that is close to where you live, all to the good.
 But don’t trade biblical truth for convenience.
-Second, do not look for a church that merely fits your preferences in musical style and architecture or even has your kind of teachers, stylistically speaking.
-The Bible says that some people accumulate to themselves teachers suited to their own passions.
-We can decide to go to a church because it just suits our sense of style and aesthetics.
-Just is because if fits your style and tastes doesn’t mean it fits the Bible.
+Second, do not look for a church that merely fits your preferences in musical style or architecture or even has your kind of teachers, stylistically speaking.
+A church my suit your sense of style and tastes but that doesn’t mean it fits the Bible.
 Third, we shouldn’t choose a church because those attending it are like me.
 Some people choose a church because of the kind of people attending.
 “They are my kind of people.”
 Most often than not, “my kind” of people are those of my race, ethnicity, class, or age.
 The is wrong headed.
-Rather the kind of people you want to see in a church is Bible believing and Christ exalting people.
-Fourth, one should not you look for a church that one that allows me to continue in a sin.
+Rather the kind of people you want to see in a church is Bible believing and Christ exalting people, who are loving one another for the sake of the gospel regardless of differences.
+Fourth, don’t go to a church that allow you to continue in a sin.
 Many people leave their church because the pastor and elders have confronted their sins.
 Unwilling to submit, they flee to another church that will leave them alone.
 These are not biblical reasons for leaving one’s church.
 One should probably go back to the church you are leaving, if it is a Biblical church.

-However, if one’s motives for looking for a church are sound, then what kind of church should one look for?
-The Protestant Reformers taught that there are three marks of a true church.
+So assuming your motives are sound, what kind of church should you be looking for?
+The answer simply put is “a true church.”
+The Protestant Reformers taught that there are three marks (characteristics) of a true church.

 First a true church preaches the gospel correctly.

 Jesus instituted two sacraments, the Lord’s Supper and Baptism.
 The sacraments are signs and seals of God’s covenant of grace (Rom.
 4:11).
-The confirm and nourish the faith of the believer.
-The sacraments are very important and should be properly understood, and properly administered.
+They confirm and nourish the faith of the believer.
+The sacraments are very important and should be properly understood and properly administered.
 You should inquire as to how the pastor and elders of a church handle the sacraments.

 A church must practice church discipline.

-Jesus called for the church to discipline it members in Mathew 18.
-If a church member is living in sin, and stubbornly refuses to repent of it, then he or she is to undergo discipline in order that come to his senses and turn back to God.
+Jesus called for the church to discipline it members (Mathew 18).
+A church member caught living in sin and stubbornly refusing to repent of it even after many effort to admonish him or her should be disciplined by the church so that he might come to his senses and turn back to God (2 Tim.
+2:25-26).
 The ultimate form of church discipline is excommunication.
-The purpose of church discipline is not to punish the offending person but to wake that person up so that he will not be punished on the final day.
-Moreover, church discipline serves to keep the church pure of sins that can spread to others in the congregation.
+The purpose of church discipline is not to punish the offending person but to awaken his conscience to his plight before God so that he will not be punished on the final day.
+Moreover, church discipline serves to keep the church pure of sins that can spread to others in the congregation (1 Cor.
+5).

 While these are the main marks of a true church, there are additional practices that one should look for in a church.